Guscode/cds-visual-exam/README.md

 * [Johan Horsmans](https://github.com/JohanHorsmans) for helping with readme structure and being a stand up guy
 * [Emil Jessen](https://github.com/emiltj) for helping with readme structure and being a stand up guy

+## Contact
+For contact, please reach out to me on:  201804481@post.au.dk